-Message Path/Name: Enter the message path of the MxMessage which should trigger an action.
+- Message Path/Name: Enter the message path of the MxMessage which should trigger an action.
 Minimum Tampering Duration is the time for video analysis to determine whether camera tampering has occurred.
 Minimum Duration could also be interpreted as defining the Tampering threshold; longer duration represents higher threshold.
 Settable Tampering Duration time range is from 10 to 3600 sec.
-The Default value is 20 sec.

-• Action Duration: Set a time period in seconds after which a triggered action such as video recording is to be ended.
+The Default value is 20 sec. - Action Duration: Set a time period in seconds after which a triggered action such as video recording is to be ended.

-See the section MxMessageSystem Event, p.
-66 for information about the various actions that can be triggered.
+See the section Triggered Actions (Common to All Event Types), p.
+58 for information about the various actions that can be triggered.